zhangzyjoy/Code-for-CYB-E-2026-04-1374-2nd-revision-stage/README.md

 To address the reviewer's comments, the logical connection between theory and validation has been strengthened.
 The narrative follows a systematic progression. <br/>
-First, the theoretical basis for controller design is introduced using fundamental lemmas. <br/> Next, the derived parameter bounds for system stability are presented. <br/> Then, the exact parameter configurations for simulation or experimental validation are specified. <br/> Finally, the validation results are presented and discussed. <br/>
+First, the theoretical basis for controller design is introduced using fundamental lemmas. <br/> Next, the derived parameter bounds for system stability are presented. <br/> Then, the parameter configurations for simulation or experimental validation are specified. <br/> Finally, the simulation or experimental validation results are presented and discussed. <br/>

 Each section in this link follows the logic above, where the link theory-validation is enhanced. <br/>

-The link includes four different sections.
+This link includes four different sections. <br/>

 **Note : Source code and instructions for the first revision under Revised & Resubmit decision is deposited at https://github.com/zhangzyjoy/Code-for-manuscript-revision-stage.git.** <br/>